 - 1 lb tilapia fillets

 - 1 tbsp mayonnaise

-- Heat oil over medium heat
+- Heat oil over medium heat in a large skillet

 - Put flour and bread crumbs on 2 separate plates and egg in a bowl